babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 PR Parties
 --------

-To improve collaboration, we take time to review pull request together in small groups every week (on Monday).
+To improve collaboration, we take time to review pull request together in small groups every week.
 This is what we call "PR parties".

 - Each group should include at least one senior developer.
 - Each group will have a few pull requests assigned to them